emqx/emqx-docs/en_US/rule/backend_sqlserver.md

 Fill in the action parameters:

-The "Save data to SQLServer" action requires two parameters:
+The "Save data to SQLServer" action requires two parameters: resource ID and SQL template.
-1).
-SQL template.
 In this example, we insert a piece of data into SQLServer, and the SQL template is:

 ```sql
 insert into t_mqtt_msg(msgid, topic, qos, payload) values ('${id}', '${topic}', ${qos}, '${payload}')